 If struggling with an auto-immune disease talk your doctor or herbalist first as it may stimulate the immune system too much for those conditions.
 There is much conflicting information about pregnant and nursing women – it hasn’t been studied sufficiently so if pregnant or nursing it’s best to avoid elderberry to be on the safe side.
 If you’re taking any prescription medications talk your doctor about potential interactions.
 I’m not a doctor or a trained healthcare professional, please double check all of this information with your doctor or herbalist.

 *Please Note – Important Safety Information: Proper identification is extremely important here when foraging – there are some types of elderberry that are toxic, black elderberries are considered safe, but be sure of identification before ingesting.
-Always cook fully ripe elderberries before eating them.
-Never eat the green or unripe berries, the seeds, leaves, or stems as a stomach ache is likely to follow at best and other complications at worst.

 Using Elderberry Tincture

 When a cold or flu feels like it’s about to come on, start taking 1 teaspoon of the elderberry tincture 3 times a day.
 Dilute in a cup of water to ease the burn of the alcohol and make it easier to drink, if necessary.